Got seasonal allergies? So do we!

 - Drink more, If you feel stuffy or have post-nasal drip from your allergies, sip more water, juice, or other non-alcoholic drinks.
 The extra liquid can thin the mucus in your nasal passages and give you some relief.
 Warm fluids like teas, broth, or soup have the added benefit of steam:-)

 - Go natural.
 Keep your home clean.
 It's one of the best ways to avoid indoor allergens.
-However, harsh chemicals can irritate your nasal passages and aggravate your symptoms.
+Harsh chemicals can irritate your nasal passages and aggravate your symptoms.
 There are many recipes out there for natural cleaners with vinegar and baking soda.
 These won’t kill viruses, but are a great alternative to daily cleaning solutions.
 Also, use a vacuum cleaner that has a HEPA filter to trap allergens.